 All but three classes have the option to choose an explorer’s pack, and those are the Artificer, the Rogue, and the Warlock – probably because those three are considered to have specialized training and experience.

-So, since you will more than likely have to decide between an explorer’s pack or something more class specific, we decided to give you a rundown of what the pack is, how it is used, and whether you actually need one.
+So, since you will more than likely have to decide between an explorer’s pack or something more class-specific, we decided to give you a rundown of what the pack is, how it is used, and whether you actually need one.

-What Is an Explorer’s Pack in DnD 5e?
+Using an Explorer’s Pack in DnD 5e

 This is enough gear to act like your characters have what they need to travel and adventure because, let’s face it, not every game or story cares about how you camp.